Puksta Scholars Program

 • civic engagement, academic learning, and engagement with a diverse community

 Applicants are not expected to enter the program with community engagement experience.
 We encourage anyone interested in making a difference and addressing injustice to apply.
-Additionally, scholarship recipients must have resided in Denver for at least three (3) years prior to receiving the scholarship, and all applicants must demonstrate financial need, which is evaluated by DU’s Office of Financial Aid.
+Additionally, geographic diversity is considered, and all applicants must demonstrate financial need, which is evaluated by DU’s Office of Financial Aid.

 • Selection Process